ibexa/documentation-developer/docs/content_management/content_management_guide.md

 ### Taxonomy

-With taxonomy you can create tags or keywords within a tree structure and assign them to Content items.
+With taxonomy you can create tags or keywords within a tree structure and assign them to content items.
 This way you can classify content and make it easier for end users to find the content they need, or browse and view content from a category that suits them best.

 ![Taxonomy principles](img/taxonomy.png)